iWinston/typeorm-plus/docs/select-query-builder.md

 You can combine as many `AND` and `OR` expressions as you need.
 If you use `.where` more than once you'll override all previous `WHERE` expressions.

-Note: be careful with `orWhere` - if you use complex expressions with both `AND` and `OR` expressions keep in mind that they are stacked without any pretences.
+Note: be careful with `orWhere` - if you use complex expressions with both `AND` and `OR` expressions, keep in mind that they are stacked without any pretences.
-Sometimes you'll need to create a where string instead and avoid using `orWhere`.
+Sometimes you'll need to create a where string instead, and avoid using `orWhere`.

 ## Adding `HAVING` expression